Claymation: Television

-Video Games
+Video games

-Today, several computer games have been produced using claymation, including The Neverhood, ClayFighter, Platypus, Clay Moon (iPhone app), and Primal Rage.
+Several computer games have been produced using claymation, including The Neverhood, ClayFighter, Platypus, Clay Moon (iPhone app), and Primal Rage.
 The surrealist role-playing video games Hylics (2015) and Hylics 2 (2020) both utilize claymation to achieve a distinctive visual style.
 A notable use of model animation for a computer game was for the Virgin Interactive Entertainment Mythos game Magic and Mayhem (1998), for which stop-motion animator and special-effects expert Alan Friswell constructed over 25 monsters and mythological characters utilising both modelling clay and latex rubber, over wire and ball-and-socket skeletons, much like the designs of Willis O'Brien and Ray Harryhausen.
-One of the first mobile games introduced using claymation as their medium was Clay Jam in 2012.
-Using 2040 different images, 44 lbs of clay, and 400 toothpicks, Zynga Inc. and Fat Pebble were able to bring Clay Jam to life.
+One of the first mobile games introduced to both the App Store and Google Play Store using claymation as their medium was Clay Jam in 2012.
+Using 2040 different images, 44 lbs of clay, and 400 toothpicks, Zynga Inc. and Fat Pebble teamed up to create one of their first mobile oriented video games.
+Prioritizing color in their user experience, Clay Jam's stop motion creativity brought the game to life.

+Art therapy

+Beyond entertainment, claymation has been adopted in the 21st century as a leading form of art therapy.
+With benefits of increased confidence, engagement, and stress relief, claymation helped decrease depression and anxiety in hospitalized patients recovering from strokes.
+Patients claimed they were better able to express their emotions through the practice and application of claymation.
+Additionally, claymation as art therapy helps patients struggling with early phase psychosis and mental illnesses.
+With many similar benefits, the therapy also promotes expression and communication in the patients.
+These experiments lasting between six to thirteen weeks often gave patients options between a variety of art therapy forms, both electronic and physical, however claymation was the overwhelming favorite.
+Creating a sense of artistic pride, claymation's positive effect carries noticeably beyond the experiment with patients.
+With claymation's success, it has been an exponentially growing form of art therapy globally.
+Today, tests are being expanded beyond the initial illnesses to see its effect in other mental areas.